 Don’t wait for recruiters to come knocking at your door or an offer to fall into your lap.
 Search for relevant openings on job boards like Indeed, Monster, CareerBuilder, Dice, LinkedIn, and Glassdoor and commit time every day to finding positions.
 Also, you can create email alerts that notify you when pertinent jobs become available.

-Don’t commit random acts of applications.
+- Don’t commit random acts of applications.

-“Some college grads are just flipping through job postings, not reading the full job description, then pressing ‘send’ with their resume attached,” said Manciagli.
+Although it’s important to apply for jobs, it’s also imperative to be strategic.
+Sending applications to any and every job post on a board is not going to improve your chances of landing a job.“Some college grads are just flipping through job postings, not reading the full job description, then pressing ‘send’ with their resume attached,” said Manciagli.
 “They may send 25, 50, or even 100 per month then wait…and continue waiting.”

-Look for a suitable temporary job or internship.
+- Look for a suitable temporary job or internship.

 When all else fails, find a temporary bridge job or paid internship.
 Depending on your finances and the length of time it takes to land the right position, consider taking a bridge job where you can gain useful experience in marketing, information technology, communications, customer service and other in-demand skills.
 Forbes Magazine points out that unrelated bridge jobs may have appeal such as dog walking, pumping caffeine as a barista or serving on a restaurant’s wait staff.
 The magazine cites benefits of a bridge job, including regaining your confidence, fueling your desire to actively search for the right job, and making sufficient income to tide you over.